 Smart cities 2.0: what works today

 Let’s imagine a modern city in 2020.
-It is a Smart City.
+It is a smart city.
 Urban planning, ecology, and information technology reach into every neighborhood, to improve citizens’ quality of life.

 Sensor-based systems (see also application areas in the graphic below) are already in place in many municipalities and regions all over the world.
 Before long, smart cities everywhere will be generating tons of data to help you find a parking spot, to conserve water in parks, to monitor transport, crowds, and pollution levels, and to keep us safe.